 Getting an education and having the right to be anything we want to be are some of the values we as Americans hold dear to ourselves.
 Unfortunately, such opportunities are not available to people, especially women, in impoverished countries around the world.

-I want to share a story of a girl who grew up in Afghanistan with dreams of the world outside her small village.
-This girl wanted what most children want – to be healthy, to go to school and to be somebody when she grows up.
-She aspired to receive an education and would study her brother’s books in the evenings after long days of hard work at home.
+I want to share the story of a girl who grew up in Afghanistan with dreams of the world outside her small village.
+This girl wanted what most children want – to be healthy, to go to school, and to be somebody when she grew up.
+She aspired to receive an education and would study her brothers’ books in the evenings after long days of hard work at home.
 This girl had a clear sense of desire and care for others that had been instilled at a young age from her family’s strong moral values.
 Thus, her vision for a better life was not just for herself, but also for those in greater need.

 The images of the Afghan women and children who suffered during the war and under the Taliban never left my mind, and I was determined to continue helping in any way that I could.
-On several occasions between 1986 and 2002, Saber and I returned to the refugee camps in Pakistan and the rural villages of Afghanistan.
+On several occasions, between 1986 and 2002, Saber and I returned to the refugee camps in Pakistan and the rural villages of Afghanistan.
 We took medical and humanitarian supplies and treated as many people as possible.

 After the September 11, 2001, terrorist attacks on the United States, President George W. Bush encouraged all of us to help those living in war-torn countries, particularly Afghanistan.
 My husband and I decided to take a part in the rebuilding process, and we wanted to extend our efforts to our local communities.
 In 2002, with the help of family and friends, I was able to organize AWAKEN (Afghan Women’s And Kids’ Education & Necessities, Inc.), a not-for-profit organization.
 AWAKEN was established to provide educational opportunities, vocational training, and healthcare services to the women and children of Afghanistan.

 Through the generosity of AWAKEN’s supporters we have changed the lives of thousands of women and children in need.